 “Same at you, asshole.
 But you know that’s not true.
 We have something special.
 This strange connection.
 I felt it the first time I saw you.
 We’re a good team.”

 “Yeah, it’s weird how it just happens.
-What are the odds of finding someone who can get as close as we are.”
+What are the odds of finding someone who can end up as close as we are?”

 “As I recall, those didn’t end too well.”